adambard/learnxinyminutes-docs/python.html.markdown

     print(i)

 """
-To loop over a list, and retrieve both the index and the value of each item in the list
+Loop over a list to retrieve both the index and the value of each list item:
-prints:
     0 dog
     1 cat
     2 mouse